robocode-dev/tank-royale/server/README.md

 If no port number is specified, the server will run on port number 80 per default.

-### Secret
+### Secrets

+#### controllerSecrets

-The `--secret=<secret>` is used for only allowing clients (observers, controllers) to join the server if they provide the same secret as specified with this option.
+The `--controllerSecrets=<secret>` is used for only allowing controllers and observers to join the server if they provide a secret that is listed with this option.

 Example:

+        java -jar robocode-tankroyale-server-x.y.z.jar --controllerSecret=yFTFllMU8fX8kaxlgQnV1g

+If no secret is specified (default) any controller and observer may join the server.

+#### botSecrets

+The `--botSecrets=<secret>` is used for only allowing bots to join the server if they provide  if they provide a secret that is listed with this option.

+Example:

-        java -jar robocode-tankroyale-server-x.y.z.jar --secret=pyptsRs2eako3G3xa8xBYE1SH0uMrsjI
+        java -jar robocode-tankroyale-server-x.y.z.jar --botSecrets=yijjEugA0zLcgGCO382gCA,7VPOzQaOnQ8HV9d2URHXOw

-If no secret is specified, no secret is being used, and any client can join the server.
+If no secret is specified (default) any bot may join the server.

-Hence, if you specify a secret, make sure to provide the secret to the people that need the secret to join with their clients.